-In order to reflect as-built information in PJM's planning models, PJM requires that Interconnection Customers provide updates to generator electrical modeling data originally provided to PJM for the initial planning studies.
-This as-built data is then used in the subsequent planning studies by PJM, so the accuracy of PJM's data is critical.
+In order to reflect as-built information in PJM's planning models, PJM requires that Project Developers provide updates to generator electrical modeling data originally provided to PJM for the initial planning studies.
+This as-built data is then used in the subsequent planning studies by PJM, so the accuracy of this data is critical.

-The Interconnection Customer is required to provide PJM with the requested as-built electrical modeling data (or confirm that previously submitted data is valid) within one (1) month following commercial operation of the generating unit (s).
+The Project Developer is required to provide PJM with the requested as-built electrical modeling data (or confirm that previously submitted data is valid) within one (1) month following commercial operation of the generating unit (s).
 As-built generator data (i.e. GSU, attachment line, etc.) must be provided for each generating unit.